darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 # Further Reading

 For a deep dive into the theory and development behind AgX, the primary resource is the discussion thread on Blender Artists: [Feedback & Development - Filmic - Baby Step to a v2](https://blenderartists.org/t/feedback-development-filmic-baby-step-to-a-v2/1361663/).

+# optional "3 tab" mode

+For people with small screens, where vertical screen-space is at a premium, an optional "3 tab" mode is provided in order to reduce the need to scroll the module.
+This mode moves the plot of the curve and advanced parameters from the _settings_ tab into a dedicated _curve_ tab, and duplicates some other controls from the _settings_ tab for convenience.

+You can enable this mode by setting `plugins/darkroom/agx/enable_curve_tab=TRUE` in your `darktablerc` file (while darktable is closed).
+When set to `FALSE`, all curve controls appear on the _settings_ tab as normal.